-We do not recognize lease incentive liabilities at the inception of the lease.
-Estimated lease incentive liabilities are recognized as a reduction to operating lease revenues on a straight-line basis over the life of the lease with the offsetting lease incentive liability recorded to accounts payable, accrued expenses, and other liabilities.
+We do not recognize estimated lease incentive payments as liabilities in their entirety at the inception of the lease; rather they are amortized as a reduction to operating lease revenues on a straight-line basis over the life of the lease with the offsetting lease incentive liability recorded to accounts payable, accrued expenses, and other liabilities.
 When a payment is made to the lessee associated with the lease incentive, the lease incentive liability is reduced.
 Any amount paid in excess of the lease incentive liability is recorded as a prepaid lease incentive asset, which is included in other assets, net and continues to amortize as a reduction to operating lease revenue over the remaining life of the lease.